 Residents interested in improving the overall score and potential ranking of a project in their neighborhood are asked to contact the City’s Public Works Customer Service representatives by calling 770-730-5600 and indicating that they would like information related to right-of-way donations for a scored sidewalk project.
 Residents will need to have the name of the scored sidewalk program project from the City’s master list.
 The caller will also be asked for a point of contact, including telephone, email and physical address for those who are calling on behalf of a neighborhood group.
 Customer service representatives will log the requests and forward to appropriate staff.

-City staff will review submitted requests, following up with residents to confirm the specified project and address any questions.
-A list of the property owners for the specific sidewalk project site and a right-of-way donation intent form will be forwarded to interested residents to be completed by each impacted property owner.
+City staff reviewed submitted requests, followed up with residents to confirm the specified project and addressed questions.
+A list of the property owners for the specific sidewalk project site and a right-of-way donation intent form was forwarded to interested residents to be completed by each impacted property owner.

-Donation statements are due back to the Public Works Department by November 16, 2016, in order for the project to receive credit in this year’s scoring process.
-Scores will be finalized and presented to City Council on December 20, 2016, for final approval.
+Donation statements were due back to the Public Works Department by November 16, 2016, in order for the project to receive credit in this year’s scoring process.
+Scores were finalized and presented to City Council on January 17, 2017, for final approval.

 Current Sidewalk Projects

 Current sidewalk projects are plotted on the map below.